naqvijafar91/go-workshops/docs/12-testing.md

 **Choosing what to abstract**

 The above unit test is effectively only testing the  `json.Unmarshal`  function and our assumptions about what a valid HTTP response body would look like.
-This abstracting may be OK for our example, but our code coverage score will be low.
+This abstracting may be OK for our example, but our code coverage score will be lower.